sreetej1998/GraphQL-pokemon-wrapper/README.md

 # GraphQL Practice playground
 Wrapping an existing 3 rd Party Pokemon API with GraphQL.

-TODO: UI for showing the pokemons
+Adding a UI to search for Pokemon